ChrisHinde/MaterialUtilities/docs/usage.md

 ### Clean Slots

 - **Clean Material Slots**\
-Removes any material slots that isn't assigned to any part of the object
+Removes any material slots that aren't assigned to any part of the object
 - **Remove Active Slot** (Object Mode only)\
+Will remove the material slot that is currently selected.
 You can limit it to only the active object in the operator panel `[F9]`
 - **Remove All Material Slots** (Object Mode only)\
 Remove all material slots (and thus materials) assigned to the selected object(s).\